RuiqingCHEN/SushiPus-SpotlightGameJam2025/README.md

 https://www.taptap.cn/app/779663/topic?type=official

 **Created for:**
-TapTap Spotlight GameJam (1-month development period)
+TapTap Spotlight GameJam (21 days development period)

 ## About This Project
 *SushiPus* was developed by a **six-person team** as part of the TapTap Spotlight GameJam.